🚨 TRAVEL TUESDAY: £150 OFF | TODAY ONLY | USE CODE TUESDAY24 🚨

 FAQs

-For all UK registered renters, a driver license check is compulsory at the time of pick-up at one of our UK stations in order to be fully covered by our insurance package.
+For all UK registered renters, a driver license check is compulsory at the time of pick-up at one of our UK stations in order to be fully covered by our travel protection package.

 If you are registered in the UK and have more than 6 points on your driving license and/or with specific past driving convictions you will not be able to drive our vehicles.